shiroakiii/Bitly-eBay-like-Auction-Site/README.md

   Users can create auction listings with title, description, starting bid, optional image URL, and category.

 - **View Listings**
-  Homepage shows all active listings with details: title, price, image, and description.
+  Homepage shows all listings with details: title, price, image, and description.

 - **Listing Detail Page**
   - Bid on items (with validation)